 Aniline or full-aniline: aniline leather uses no pigment and has no corrections.
-All the beauty and natural characteristics of the leather are captured and celebrated (like with our Sven Charme sofa).
+All the beauty and natural characteristics of the leather are captured and celebrated (like with our Sven Sofa).
 It’s buttery soft, supple and will develop a unique vintage patina over time (AKA your friends will get more jealous every time they visit).
 From now on my aging process will also be known as a patina.

 Because it has undergone less processing, potential damage like scratches, direct light, and stains can affect the leather without proper care.
 The difference between it developing a stunning patina — the vintage, fashionably worn-in look that many designers and influencers aim for — and it simply being worn out, is the right level of care.
 We’ll get more into how to take good care of your leather later on.

 Semi-aniline: some semi-aniline leathers have a thin layer of wax applied after the dying process.
 This second application of wax results in higher color uniformity (as seen on our Alcott Oxford sofa).
 This is also good news for your sloppy joe night.
 The second coating of dye makes the leather less porous and less susceptible to stains and damage.
 Honestly, my semi-aniline leather couch will age better than me (and I’m okay with that).
 If that vintage patina look isn’t your thing, semi-aniline leather was made for you.
 The leather will maintain its color and is less likely to fade in direct sunlight.
 No sunscreen required.

 Leather Myths, Busted

 Anyone who’s ever researched leather before has probably been bombarded and bamboozled by some common beliefs and buzzwords.There are tons of articles with contradicting info out there, so we’re here to help dispel some popular leather myths.

 Myth #1: Genuine Leather.
 What Gives?